antongeorgescu/greenstocks/README.md

 # Greenstocks Investment Advisor (GIA)

 ## About GIA
-<u>Greenstocks Investment Advisor (GIA) is an online application powered by machine learning algorithms, that facilitates reliable stock uet investments in companies that implement a high Environmental, Social and Governance policy.</u>
+_Greenstocks Investment Advisor (GIA) is an online application powered by machine learning algorithms, that facilitates reliable stock market investments in companies that implement a high Environmental, Social and Governance policy._

 ## What is ESG Investing
-<u>ESG stands for Environmental, Social, and Governance.
-Investors are increasingly applying these non-financial factors as part of their analysis process to identify material risks and growth opportunities.</u> ESG metrics are not commonly part of mandatory financial reporting, though companies are increasingly making disclosures in their annual report or in a standalone sustainability report.
+_ESG stands for Environmental, Social, and Governance.
+Investors are increasingly applying these non-financial factors as part of their analysis process to identify material risks and growth opportunities._ ESG metrics are not commonly part of mandatory financial reporting, though companies are increasingly making disclosures in their annual report or in a standalone sustainability report.
 Numerous institutions, such as the Sustainability Accounting Standards Board (SASB), the Global Reporting Initiative (GRI), and the Task Force on Climate-related Financial Disclosures (TCFD) are working to form standards and define materiality to facilitate incorporation of these factors into the investment process.

 ![ESG_Explained](https://user-images.githubusercontent.com/6631390/161564529-8be8cf16-98a6-47b4-90d8-818cae6eebb4.JPG)

 ## Machine Learning in Smart Finances
-<u>As an application of artificial intelligence, machine learning focuses on developing systems that can access pools of data, and the system automatically adjusts its parameters to improve experiences.
-Computer systems run operations in the background and produce outcomes automatically according to how it is trained.Nowadays, many leading fintech and financial services companies are incorporating machine learning into their operations, resuting in a better-streamlined process, reduced risks, and better-optimized portfolios.</u>
+_As an application of artificial intelligence, machine learning focuses on developing systems that can access pools of data, and the system automatically adjusts its parameters to improve experiences.
+Computer systems run operations in the background and produce outcomes automatically according to how it is trained.Nowadays, many leading fintech and financial services companies are incorporating machine learning into their operations, resuting in a better-streamlined process, reduced risks, and better-optimized portfolios._

-<u>Our Greenstocks Investment Advisor tool allows intelligent Stock Trading Portfolio Management by using advanced machine learning algorithms from Natural Language Processing (NLP) space.</u>
+_Our Greenstocks Investment Advisor tool allows intelligent Stock Trading Portfolio Management by using advanced machine learning algorithms from Natural Language Processing (NLP) space._

 ## Greenstocks Investment Advisor Features
-<u>While the user is in charge with selecting the industry, the secor and the stock, the application is doing the rest: it calcuates the <i>green score</i> and provides investment recommendation.
+_While the user is in charge with selecting the industry, the secor and the stock, the application is doing the rest: it calcuates the <i>green score</i> and provides investment recommendation._

 The green scores are calcuated in two ways, for enhanced accuracy, and represenets the percentage of "green tokens" (driven by an ever growing dictionary) out of "article tokens."
 The current score categories are encoded to range of numbers (&) as following: